 Park Skis

 An uber-specialized ski designed to spin, flip, grind, and maximize air time.
 Park skis are typically twin-tipped to allow for skiing, taking off, and landing switch.
-Park skis are usually center-mounted to enable easier spinning, more stable landings, and better balance while grinding rails.
+Park skis are typically center-mounted to facilitate easier spinning, more stable landings, and improved balance while grinding rails.
 These are essentially one-trick ponies (pun intended) and aren't usually the best tool for exploring other parts of the mountain.

 Understanding Ski Specifications